burningwxiyiji/xizhu/_portfolio/Digitization of Everyday Life.md

 ---
 title: "Digitization of Everyday Life"
-excerpt: "How change happens?
-Social Interaction and Grassroot Governance"
+excerpt: "How does change happen?
+Social Interaction and Grassroots Governance"
 collection: portfolio
 ---